How do I treat patients in a unique way?

 My medical training at Johns Hopkins paired with a deep understanding of functional medicine helps make me a leading diagnostician and toxin detective.

 At the initial consultation, I take a very thorough history from the minute you were born.
 During this time, I discover “AHA moments” which help connect the dots.
-I are extremely detail oriented and will analyze every single data point to see where the connections are in your medical history.
+I am extremely detail oriented and will analyze every single data point to see where the connections are in your medical history.
 For example, things that happened to you in utero can directly impact your current medical symptoms today.
 I look at the way your body has formed in correlation to what your body has been exposed to.

 Over the course of a 4-6 week period, I conduct diagnostic lab tasting to figure out what the missing pieces are through specialized testing.
 Specialty labs may include a genetic stool test to find out what’s going on with your gut, or even genetic microbiome testing and genomic analysis.
 For inflammation, I may recommend food sensitivity testing.
 Many times, I will examine the triggers that lead to infection.
 If it is something systemic such as Lyme disease, we will examine the root cause.
 We may find it is stemming from an inflammatory reaction to a larger issue such as mast cell activation.